woodsm87/hot-java/README.md

 # hot-java

-This project will encompass many aspects of Python development:
+This project will encompass many aspects of Java development:
  - hello world (of course)
  - calculator
  - lookup app